Updated: Mar 1

 My second reason for writing about yedasentience is good old COVID-19.

-We are enjoying the ease of restrictions in Australia, considering domestic travel, and being out and about.
+We are enjoying the ease of restrictions in Australia, getting back into travel, and being out and about.
 It's great!

 But I have my reservations, because I have a sneaking suspicion that we'll have a second wave in June and a third in November.
 I hope I'm wrong, but I can't be sure because we are not testing non-symptomatic people.